sassoftware/sas-studio-custom-steps/DQ - Clustering/README.md

 ## Description

-The **DQ - Clustering** step allows you to create a Cluster ID based on defined clustering rules; each clustering rule can contain one or more columns.
-There is an implied "AND" between each column in a clustering rule.
-There is an implied "OR" between each clustering rule.
-This step will execute on the SAS Compute Server using proc dqmatch.
-This version supports up to five clustering rules.
+The **DQ - Clustering** step allows you to create a Cluster ID based on defined clustering rules.
+ * Each clustering rule can contain one or more columns.
+ * There is an implied "AND" between each column in a clustering rule.
+ * There is an implied "OR" between each clustering rule.
+ * This step will execute on the SAS Compute Server using proc dqmatch.
+ * This version supports up to five clustering rules.

 ## User Interface